 - Child Care Worker Resume Guide

-How to Format a Babysitter resume
+How to format a babysitter resume

 Most parents look for fun, experienced, and professional babysitters.
 While babysitting may be a casual job, your resume should still convey professionalism and your resume's formatting tells potential employers a lot about who you are.